How do You Make Mornings Easier With Kids?

 And, it took me almost an entire school year to transform our mornings.
 In fact, I vividly remember the week before school was canceled, excited that we finally figured this thing out.

-So, as the new school year approaches, it’s time to dust off the old routine hat.
+So, as the new school year begins, it’s time to dust off the old routine hat.
 Here’s what finally gave us a low-stress morning routine for school.

 Check out the tips, and see what works for you too!